eden-brekke/Code-102-Reading-Notes/README.md

 My name is Eden.
 I'm a virologist by profession, I'm looking to break into software development, and data science to apply back to my virology career. <br>
-~~Might be planning world domination, under two cat overlord/lady at a time~~
+~~Might be planning world domination, under two cat overlords/ladies at a time.
+Undetermined~~

 I love my cats: <br>
 Pumpkin Pie McSassypants <br>